 National team career

-He has also figured prominently in recent England international matches, after having become the youngest ever player to play for England, in a friendly against Australia, on 12 February 2003, aged 17 years, 111 days.
-This record has since been surpassed by Theo Walcott, who came off the bench to play in England's friendly against Hungary on 30 May 2006.
-England's youngest ever player previous to Rooney was James F. M. Prinsep of Clapham Rovers, who made his debut almost one and a quarter centuries before, on 5 April 1879, aged 17 years, 253 days.
+Rooney was the youngest ever player to play for England, in a friendly against Australia, on 12 February 2003, aged 17 years, 111 days.
+This record has since been surpassed by Theo Walcott, who came off the bench to play in England’s friendly against Hungary on 30 May 2006.
+England’s youngest ever player previous to Rooney was James F. M. Prinsep of Clapham Rovers, who made his debut almost one and a quarter centuries before, on 5 April 1879, aged 17 years, 253 days.
 Rooney is also the youngest England scorer ever (17 years, 317 days).

 World Cup 2006 – Wayne Rooney

-There was concern for Rooney's fitness ahead of the 2006 FIFA World Cup after the fourth metatarsal on his right foot was broken, possibly in several places, following a seemingly innocuous challenge from Paulo Ferreira during Manchester United's 3-0 defeat away at Chelsea on 29 April 2006, putting him out of action for an estimated six weeks.
-This was also the first match he played in the re-branded Nike Total 90 'Supremacy'.
-The boot's safety went under the spotlight after many considered it unsafe to wear.
+There was concern for Rooney’s fitness ahead of the 2006 FIFA World Cup after the fourth metatarsal on his right foot was broken, possibly in several places, following a seemingly innocuous challenge from Paulo Ferreira during Manchester United’s 3-0 defeat away at Chelsea on 29 April 2006, putting him out of action for an estimated six weeks.

 On 15 June, Sven-Göran Eriksson and FA doctors declared Rooney match fit in time for the match against Trinidad & Tobago.
 Prior to the match there was much speculation as to whether his health would be risked by playing him at this stage; the speculation was ended when he entered the match in the 58th minute, replacing Michael Owen.
 Although Rooney did not score, England’s fans were keen to see him running with pace (as if he was match fit many weeks before his medical clearance) and making his presence felt on the attack.
 On 18 June, Eriksson announced that Rooney would be starting England’s next game.
 Rooney’s rush into play was much to the dismay of his club team, Manchester United, who were concerned that a full recovery would be jeopardised.